qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ....................

 Sometimes it is desirable to keep gaps inside an area that otherwise is fully covered by polygons.
 For example, a land use layer may have acceptable holes for lakes.
-It is possible to define areas, which are ignored in the gap check.
-Since inside these areas gaps are allowed, we will further refer to them as *Allowed Gaps Areas*.
+It is possible to define areas that are ignored in the gap check.
+Since gaps inside these areas are allowed, we will refer to them as *Allowed Gaps Areas*.

 In the options for the gap checks under :guilabel:`Allowed Gaps`, an *Allowed Gaps layer* can be configured.

-Whenever the gap check is executed, gaps which are covered by the *Allowed Gaps Layer* are not reported as topology errors.
+Whenever the gap check is executed, gaps which are covered by one or more polygons in the *Allowed Gaps Layer* are not reported as topology errors.

 It is also possible to configure an additional :guilabel:`Buffer`.
 This buffer is applied to each polygon on the *Allowed Gaps Layer*.
-This makes it possible to make the tests less susceptible to small changes on outlines at the borders of gaps.
+This makes it possible to make the tests less susceptible to small changes in the outlines at the borders of gaps.

 When *Allowed Gaps* are enabled, an additional fix :guilabel:`Add Allowed Gap` for detected gap errors is available in the geometry validation dock, where gaps are reported during digitizing.
 If the :guilabel:`Add Allowed Gap` fix is activated a new polygon with the geometry of the detected gap is inserted on the *Allowed Gaps Layer*.
 This makes it possible to quickly flag gaps as allowed.